hwang2006/mcp_youtube_extract/mcp-sse-guide.md

 ### 2. Environment Configuration

-Create a `.env` file with necessary API keys:
+Make sure there is a `.env` file with necessary API keys:

 ```bash
 YOUTUBE_API_KEY=your_youtube_api_key_here